dev5115/Lighthouse_final_project/README.md

-# Lighthouse_final_project
-Detecting the brain tumor
+# Detection of Brain Tumor

 This project to detect and classify the brain tumor in patients by image classification of MRI scan of the brain.